 A qualified education expense is an expenditure incurred on college tuition, registration fees, and all other costs associated with attending or enrolling in an academic curriculum at a qualified academic institution.

 A student services fee that every student must pay is another example of an expense that could be filed under this category.

-Fees that do not fall under this category (i.e. they are considered non-essential), include transportation and room and board.
+Fees that do not fall under this category (i.e., non-essential) include transportation and room and board.

 So Can a Laptop Be Considered an Essential Education Tool for you?

 Laptops are popular because they provide technical resources and are highly usable.
-Their use has become quite common at home as well as in all kinds of classrooms.
+As a result, their use has become quite common at home as well as in all kinds of classrooms.

 Let’s take a detailed look at the benefits laptops offer students: